pproat/fishfalsehoods/README.md

   - Several big fish in Heavensward do not require their local tomes, such as Captain Nemo.
 - Each fishing spot can only be found on one map.
   - The Derelicts can be cast into from both The Buttress and The Canopy of Eulmore.
+  - Northwest Bronze Lake and Northeast Bronze Lake used to be one unified fishing hole [but were seperated in 3.51](https://na.finalfantasyxiv.com/lodestone/topics/detail/12ed915838dbdc22fe36871a2604f9b1d97b848d) after [catching King of the Spring from Outer La Noscea would crash the server](https://na.finalfantasyxiv.com/lodestone/news/detail/43d7d7c526e1ebac15e4ebff1d58558c5c79e374).
+- Each big fish can only be found in one fishing spot.
+  - After [the split of North Bronze Lake](https://na.finalfantasyxiv.com/lodestone/topics/detail/12ed915838dbdc22fe36871a2604f9b1d97b848d), King of the Spring can now be caught in both Northwest Bronze Lake and Northeast Bronze Lake.
 - Fish windows always start and end exactly on the hour.
   - [Square Enix published exact windows for many fish released during or before Stormblood, including cases such as 23:30 - 1:05 for The Captain's Chalice](https://docs.google.com/spreadsheets/d/1-xHxwQbxffXUFBX88AkavxD0smCd9QWuMbPv8DCE2l4/edit?gid=1568185062#gid=1568185062).
+- Patience I and Patience II directly increase the chance of catching big fish.
+  - "Large-sized fish" as descriped in the skill tooltips refer to larger-than-average specimens for its species of fish (which is relevant for certain mechanics) whereas "big fish" is a term used by achievements referring to the green-background fish in the final position(s) of an overworld fishing spot's log.